spotify/helios/docs/user_manual.md

 that job using `--token` parameter.
 If no token or an incorrect one is specified, those operations will fail with a `FORBIDDEN` status code.

+**Note:** This token is intended only to prevent unintentional operations.
+The token mechanism does not provide actual security, and will not prevent malicious behavior.

 Deploying Your Job
 ---
 Now that you've created a Helios job, you can deploy it to Helios hosts.
 You'll need to find a running Helios host to do so.
 You can see which hosts are available using the CLI.
 For example: